MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 percentage to compensate for the size discrepancy.
 For example, if you print the marker, and the result is 49 mm, you need to change the scale to 100.4% to get 49.196 mm, which would be within tolerance.<br>You might also need to adjust the hardware offset in Hololens 1 devices to ensure accurate placement of 3D content.
 [Learn more about adjusting for hardware offset](https://docs.microsoft.com/dynamics365/mixed-reality/guides/known-issues#uploading-new-3d-models-with-names-matching-any-of-the-pre-packaged-models-in-the-3d-toolkit-will-overwrite-the-files-in-the-3d-toolkit).

-#### Best practices for marker alignment
+#### Best practices for printed anchors

-Keep the following in mind when working with marker alignment:
+Keep the following in mind when working with printed anchors:

-- **Size.** Make sure that your printed marker is the exact size indicated in this document.
-Incorrect marker size causes guide misalignment.
+- **Size.** Make sure that your printed anchor is the exact size indicated in this document.
+Incorrect anchor size causes guide misalignment.

   - Some applications and printers might change the size of the image.

-  - If the printed marker is larger than indicated, HoloLens interprets the scale difference in distance.
-This causes the marker to be identified as closer than it really is.
+  - If the printed anchor is larger than indicated, HoloLens interprets the scale difference in distance.
+This causes the anchor to be identified as closer than it really is.

-  - Printing from the .pdf file (as described earlier in this topic) is the best way to ensure that the marker is not resized.
+  - Printing from the .pdf file (as described earlier in this topic) is the best way to ensure that the anchor is not resized.

-- **Location.** Place the marker in a location on the physical object in a location that’s easy to access and out of the way.
+- **Location.** Place the anchor in a location on the physical object in a location that’s easy to access and out of the way.

-  - Marker placement should ideally be central to the steps being done.
+  - Anchor placement should ideally be central to the steps being done.

-  - Content placed farther away from the marker will be less accurate.
+  - Content placed farther away from the anchor will be less accurate.

-  - Place the marker where operators can quickly rescan to realign at any time.
+  - Place the anchor where operators can quickly rescan to realign at any time.

-  - Take a photo or video to document the marker placement, and add it to the guide instructions to increase operator confidence.
+  - Take a photo or video to document the anchor placement, and add it to the guide instructions to increase operator confidence.
+To capture a photo or video from HoloLens, see [Mixed reality capture](https://docs.microsoft.com/windows/mixed-reality/mixed-reality-capture).

-- **Scanning angle.** Make sure you’re facing the marker straight on at the correct distance when gazing at it.
+- **Scanning angle.** Make sure you’re facing the anchor straight on at the correct distance when gazing at it.

   - Scanning from an angle can cause misalignment.

   - Ideal scanning range is from 60 to 80 cm.

-#### How HoloLens establishes marker position, scale, and orientation
+#### How HoloLens establishes anchor position, scale, and orientation

-When scanning, the forward-facing camera on the HoloLens device is used to measure the horizontal and vertical distances on the marker.
+When scanning, the forward-facing camera on HoloLens is used to measure the horizontal and vertical distances on the anchor.
-This information is combined with the actual marker values stored internally in the application (49.2 mm and 32.8 mm, as indicated in the preceding illustration) to establish the marker’s precise position, scale, and orientation in space.
+This information is combined with the actual anchor values stored internally in the application (49.2 mm and 32.8 mm, as indicated in the preceding illustration) to establish the anchor's precise position, scale, and orientation in space.

-### Align your guide by using manual alignment
+### Align your guide by using a digital anchor

-Manual alignment involves two basic steps:
+Digital anchoring involves two basic steps:

 1. Using the PC authoring app, import a 3D representation of a physical object.
 This could be a CAD model used to create the physical object or a scanned model after fabrication.
+If you don't have a 3D representation, you can skip this step and use the preset 3D model included in Dynamics 365 Guides.

 2. Using HoloLens Author mode, place the 3D digital representation directly over a physical part.